-How Much is Car Insurance in Ohio in 2023?
+How Much is Car Insurance in Ohio?
+(Updated in 2024)

 If you have a car, you’ve probably shopped around for car insurance.
 Of course, insurance is vital to cover your costs if you get in an accident, which can potentially be extremely expensive.
 However, in Ohio, it is also legally required for drivers to have minimum insurance to cover accidents.
 Therefore, unless you want to run into legal trouble, you must have car insurance.